List of L.A. Guns members: 1983–2002: Early years and initial success

-L.A.
-Guns was formed by guitarist Tracii Guns (real name Tracy Ulrich) with lead vocalist Michael Jagosz, bassist Ole Beich and drummer Rob Gardner.
+Pyrrhus was formed in 1983 by guitarist Tracii Guns (real name Tracy Ulrich) with lead vocalist Michael Jagosz, bassist Dani Tull and drummer Rob Gardner.
+The group was soon renamed L.A.
+Guns after Tull was replaced by Ole Beich.

 Jagosz was briefly replaced by Axl Rose (then using his real name William Bailey) who had previously fronted Rapidfire and Hollywood Rose.
 After a short stay in jail, Jagosz returned to the band as they released their first EP Collector's Edition No. 1 in 1985.

+On December 31, 1984, Tracii has disbanded the group to join Hollywood Rose.
 When Hollywood Rose disbanded, Guns and Rose merged their groups to form the first incarnation of Guns N' Roses in March 1985.

 New L.A.
-Guns vocalist Paul Black subsequently took over leadership of the band, adding guitarist Robert Stoddard, bassist Mick Cripps and drummer Nickey "Beat" Alexander as its new members.
-By June, Guns had been replaced in Guns N' Roses by Slash, at which point he returned to L.A.
+Guns lead vocalist Paul Black subsequently took over leadership of the band, adding guitarist Robert Stoddard, bassist Mick Cripps and drummer Nickey "Beat" Alexander as its new members.
+By May, Guns had been replaced in Guns N' Roses by Slash, at which point he returned to L.A.
 Guns.

 In 1987, L.A.
 Guns signed a record deal with PolyGram and introduced new members in lead vocalist Phil Lewis (formerly of Girl and Tormé) and bassist Kelly Nickels (formerly of Faster Pussycat), with Cripps moving over to guitar.

 The band recorded their self-titled debut album later in the year, replacing Alexander with Steve Riley before its release.
 The formation of Lewis, Guns, Cripps, Nickels and Riley is considered the "classic lineup" of L.A.
 Guns.
 This lineup remained stable until January 1992, when Riley was fired and replaced by Michael "Bones" Gersema.
 The new drummer performed on 1994's Vicious Circle, but had been replaced by the returning Riley by the time the album's promotional tour started.
 L.A.
 Guns was subsequently dropped by PolyGram, and Lewis and Cripps left the band.

 In July 1995, Lewis and Cripps were replaced by Chris Van Dahl and Johnny Crypt, respectively.
 Nickels left later in the year, with Crypt taking over on bass.
 The four-piece band released American Hardcore in 1996.
 The following year, Ralph Saenz replaced Van Dahl and performed on the EP Wasted, released in 1998.
 Saenz was briefly replaced by Joe Lesté, and later Jizzy Pearl.
 Crypt left in early 1999, after recording his parts for Shrinking Violet.
 He was briefly replaced by Stefan Adika, and later by Chuck Garric.
 Lewis, Cripps and Nickels returned for a reunion of the "classic lineup" in September 1999, releasing a live album and two albums of re-recorded material.
 Cripps and Nickels were replaced by Brent Muscat and Mark "Muddy Stardust" Dutton, respectively, for a summer 2000 tour, before Cripps returned again.
 He left again after the release of Man in the Moon.
 Adam Hamilton replaced Stardust in late 2001, and Keff Ratcliffe joined in June 2002.